105 Addison Ave.

-Revision rhinoplasty, secondary rhinoplasty, and revision nose surgery are all common names of the procedure needed to repair aesthetic or functional issues that arise after an initial rhinoplasty.
+Revision rhinoplasty, secondary rhinoplasty, and revision nose surgery are all common names for the procedure needed to repair aesthetic or functional issues that arise after an initial rhinoplasty.
 Because of the complicated anatomy of the nose, revision rhinoplasty is considered one of the most challenging facial plastic surgery procedures; therefore, it is extremely important to find a skilled rhinoplasty expert.
-In Palo Alto, Drs.
-Lieberman and Parikh have extensive experience performing revision rhinoplasty and attract patients from throughout the Bay Area.
+Located n Palo Alto and Los Gatos, CA, Drs.
+Lieberman, Parikh, and Curti have extensive experience performing revision rhinoplasty and attract patients from throughout the San Francisco Bay Area.

-If you have had a rhinoplasty and are unsatisfied with the result or continue to have issues breathing, use our online form to request your consultation with Dr. Lieberman or Dr. Parikh to see if you are a good candidate for a revision rhinoplasty or call (650) 327-3232 to schedule an appointment.
+If you have had a rhinoplasty and are unsatisfied with the result or continue to have issues breathing, use our online form to request your consultation with one of our facial plastic surgeons to see if you are a good candidate for revision rhinoplasty or call (650) 327-3232 to schedule an appointment.

 Drs.
-Lieberman and Parikh are both double-board certified, fellowship-trained and typically perform over 100 rhinoplasty procedures, including many revision rhinoplasties, every year.
+Lieberman, Parikh, and Curti are board certified, fellowship trained and frequently perform rhinoplasty surgery, including many revision rhinoplasties, every year.
 They are known for providing patients with the nose they’ve always wanted.
-During your initial consultation, Dr. Lieberman or Dr. Parikh will listen to your aesthetic and functional concerns and spend time explaining what issues may be addressed with a revision rhinoplasty and how, if appropriate, the procedure will be performed.
+During your initial consultation, your facial plastic surgeon will listen to your aesthetic and functional concerns and spend time explaining what issues may be addressed with a revision rhinoplasty and how, if appropriate, the procedure will be performed.
 Drs.
-Lieberman and Parikh believe it is critical that you understand all aspects of the revision rhinoplasty surgery and the limitations of the procedure.
+Lieberman, Parikh, and Curti believe it is critical that you understand all aspects of the revision rhinoplasty surgery and the limitations of the procedure.

 What Are the Benefits of Revision Rhinoplasty?